| Written by Mark Buzinkay

 A position detection system typically consists of three main components: Sensors and transponders, readers and software.
 Readers are placed at strategic points throughout the port and are used to track the movement of equipment to determine the position of the transponders.
 Readers create their own "satellite network" for geo-referencing.

 The PDS referencing is based on a set of reference points at fixed, pre-defined positions.
 The mobile points, fitted on the container handling equipment, locate the CHE with the reference points' assistance using radio distance ranging.
 Additional local points or nodes can be equipped in the more complex areas to guarantee accurate position measurements.
-The mobile nodes can calculate their position autonomously, without server connection, and send their position to the TOS.
+The mobile nodes can calculate their position autonomously, without a server connection, and send their position to the TOS.

 Why tracking containers with PDS is essential?